Stx69/SkyStrifePlugins/README.md

-# Plugins for WEB3 Game SKY STRIFE - The fully onchain RTS built with MUD
+# Plugins for SKY STRIFE - The fully onchain RTS built with MUD

 Basic plugins for iteration.